jimeh/manservant/README.md

 ### Pow

-My preferred way to run manservant is with [Pow][].
-And installation is really
+The simplest way to run manservant is through [Pow][].
+Ensure you have Pow installed and working, and run the following to install manservant:
-simple:

     git clone https://github.com/jimeh/manservant.git ~/.pow/man
     cd ~/.pow/man && bundle install